tyson-nw/Neosys/database/sources/SRD/SRD.md

 ### Terrain
 #### Difficult Terrain
-Difficult terrain require 10ft of movement to move through a 5ft square of difficult terrain.
+Difficult terrain require two squares of movement to move through each square of difficult terrain.

 #### Hazardous Terrain
 Hazardous terrain is [[#Difficult Terrain]] that also deals damage when a character begins their turn within the area or every 5ft they move through the area.